-You can learn how to play the open position Dm chord and CAGED Dm shape!
+How to play the open position Dm chord and CAGED Dm shape

-Once you’ve watched this video lesson, you’ve seen all CAGED major and minor chords.
+Once you’ve watched the video lesson above about the Dm chord, you’ve seen all CAGED major and minor chords.

 OK, let’s look at the final CAGED shape then, the Dm shape.